kartikmehta8/saathi/README.md

 ### Twilio's SMS API

 The user needs to write his/her message in the **message box**.
-For the demonstration purpose, we are netering the number as we are using Twilio's trial account.
+For the demonstration purpose, we are entering the number as we are using Twilio's trial account.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/77505989/173244265-e585b982-d8b5-450e-9588-de2fbd4484dd.png" alt="Twilio Message" />